bit-cmdr/leftofnull.com/_posts/2014-06-29-the-importance-of-the-ubiquitous-language-2.md

 - **system of communication: a system of communication with its own set of conventions or special words that exists everywhere within a given business domain**

 Eric Evans first coined the term in his book on [Domain Driven Design](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG/ref=tmm_kin_title_0), which is available in kindle-edition now by the way.
-If you haven't read it, I recommend adding it to you reasing list.
+If you haven't read it, I recommend adding it to you reading list.
 I'll hone in on the same excerpt that Martin Fowler did in his [post on the topic](http://martinfowler.com/bliki/UbiquitousLanguage.html).

 > By using the model-based language pervasively and not being satisfied until it flows, we approach a model that is complete and comprehensible, made up ofsimple elements that combine to express complex ideas.
 >